You can explore the Tax settings in the Control Panel to add and manage taxes used in SI.

 Additional Tax

-This option allows you to enter a set value for any additional tax you want to add to projects, service orders, and service plans.
+This option allows you to enter a fixed amount for any additional tax you want to apply to projects, service orders, and service plans.

-This Additional Tax amount will NOT transfer to QuickBooks on an estimate.
+This additional tax amount will NOT be transferred to QuickBooks based on an estimate.

 Use Tax